BryanHunt/eMongo/README.md

 If you can't use [Bndtools](http://bndtools.org), then download the bundles from the [Releases](https://github.com/BryanHunt/eMongo/releases/)

+**Warning:** The v3.0 bundles are still experimental.
+Do not use in production just yet.

 ### Donating

 All donations will support this project and keep the developer supplied with Reese's Minis.